 Trust is presumptive in nature, and there will be times when the future will not mirror the past.
 Even if they were completely trustworthy in the early days of the relationship, your expectations from them in the future might go somewhat less fulfilled.

 There has been little research focusing on factors that contribute to the erosion of trust.
-Research by Holmes, 1987, found distrust in marriages is marked by (1) perceptions of neglect by the other partner, and (2) perceptions that the other person is trying to exert control in the relationship.
+Research by Holmes, 1987, found distrust in marriages is marked by:

 From the non-scientific sources, we found the following anecdotal explanations: